The Birth of a Nation

-In spite of its divisiveness, The Birth of a Nation was a massive commercial success across the nation—grossing far more than any previous motion picture—and it profoundly influenced both the film industry and American culture.
+The Birth of a Nation was a massive commercial success across the nation—grossing far more than any previous motion picture—and it profoundly influenced both the film industry and American culture.
 Adjusted for inflation, the film remains one of the highest-grossing films ever made.
 It has been acknowledged as an inspiration for the rebirth of the Ku Klux Klan, which took place only a few months after its release.
 In 1992, the Library of Congress deemed the film "culturally, historically, or aesthetically significant" and selected it for preservation in the National Film Registry.